thoughtram/blog/_posts/2016-10-13-two-way-data-binding-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-Right, this is that one demo that blew our minds back in 2009, implemented in Angular 2.
+Right, this is that one demo that blew our minds back in 2009, implemented in Angular 2.x.
 When typing into the input, the input's value is written into the `username` model and then reflected back into the view, resulting in a nice greeting.

 How does this all work?
-Well, as mentioned earlier, two-way data binding in Angular 2 really just boils down to property binding and event binding.
+Well, as mentioned earlier, since version 2.x, two-way data binding in Angular really just boils down to property binding and event binding.
 There is no such thing as two-way data binding.
 Without the `ngModel` directive, we could easily implement two-way data binding just like this:

 {% highlight html %}
 {% raw %}